albertosom/albertosom.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my website!
-I'm a 4th year Ph.D. student in biostatistics at the University of Washington, working with Prof. Ali Shojaie, Dr. Aaron hudson and Prof. Yingqi Zhao.
+I'm a 4th year Ph.D. student in biostatistics at the University of Washington, working with <a href='https://faculty.washington.edu/ashojaie/'>Prof. Ali Shojaie</a>,  <a href='https://www.fredhutch.org/en/faculty-lab-directory/hudson-aaron.html'>Dr. Aaron hudson</a>   and <a href='https://www.fredhutch.org/en/faculty-lab-directory/zhao-yingqi.html'>Prof. Yingqi Zhao</a>.
 My current research are in

 1. Methods for non-parameteric inference
 2. Causal inference
 3. Methods for disease early dectection
 4. Data integration
-5. Heterogenuous treatment effect.
+5. Heterogeneous treatment effect

 Outside of work, I enjoy dancing and listening to music.